cloud-ark/kubeplus/README.md

-## KubePlus - CRD for CRDs to design Kubernetes platform services
+## KubePlus - CRD for CRDs to design Kubernetes platform services from Helm charts

 Kubernetes platform engineering teams perform variety of tasks to enable product teams.
 These tasks include: